aidulcandra/wachan/README.md

     - `options` - Additional options
         - `options.pack` - The pack name of the sticker.
 You can see this at the bottom of the sticker preview window in WhatsApp.
         - `options.author` - The author name of the sticker.
 You can see this at the bottom of the sticker preview window in WhatsApp.
+        - `options.size` - The length of one side of the sticker.
+Default 128 for videos, 512 otherwise.
+This affects the size of the sticker.
+And the acceptable sticker file size in Whatsapp is below 1MB.
         - `options.mode` - The image fitting mode:
             - `"crop"` - Crop the sticker into a square area in the center.
             - `"fit"` - Stretch or squeeze the image into a square area.